PredictiveManish/Python-Projects/README.md

 2. How API works
 3. Streamlit basics and how to use it to deploy basic website as a software
 4. how to get and post queries

+## Future:

+Will add more projects atleast 7 more.